deliveroo/deliveroo.engineering/_posts/2017-03-13-scaling-rails-3.old.md

 And if you're interested in working with us and have actually migrated a monolith off of Rails 3, don't think you need to hide that on your resume.
 We promise we won't lock you away to work on that for your first weeks.
 We spread infrastructure and platform work across all teams and have way too many interesting things going on to monopolize your time like that (although you
-_may_ get bounus points if your code flags invalid option usage)!
+_may_ get bonus points if your code flags invalid option usage)!